joshholl/htgh-node/slides/HowToGetHacked.md

 1. Store all of your secrets in plain text
 ???
-1 Crypto is slow, and since you used node you definitely are going for speed.
+1. Crypto is slow, and since you used node you definitely are going for speed.
 Why add overhead --

-1. leave secret keys them as the default value.
+1. Leave secret keys them as the default value.
 ???
 1. This can be api token names, csrf tokens etc
 1. Keeping them the default means less time searching if you forget